FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 1. The list of outfall names and position should correspond to the SWMM.inp file.
    Do not add spaces to the name.

-2. If the discharge cannot physically return to the surface, set the OUTF_FLO2D- VOL to 0.
+2. If the discharge cannot physically return to the surface, set the OUTF_FLO2D-VOL to 0.

 3. If the flow in the storm drain system can return to the surface, set the switch to the on position = 1.